 Visit the Teaching and Learning Resource Center for guidance on reviewing your course materials and applying best practices to ensure their accessibility.
 Built upon Digital Accessibility Service's Title II resources, but tailored for instructors, Digital Accessibility: Building Course Material for All Learners walks you through foundational accessibility skills and a step-by-step process for reviewing course content.

-- First, you will understand the rationale and benefits of making your course accessible to all learners.
+- First, you will understand the benefits of making your course accessible to all learners.

 - Next, you will build foundational knowledge by learning 7 Core Skills for digital accessibility.

-- Finally, you will be guided through the 3Rs Strategy for reviewing course content so you can decide whether to Remove, Replace, or Remediate inaccessible materials.
+- Finally, you will be guided through the 3Rs Strategy (Remove, Replace, Remediate) for reviewing course content.

 Digital Accessibility: Building Course Material for All Learners